What is the safest way to pay: Writing a check vs. swiping a debit card

 There are many ways to reduce your risk of fraud and safeguard your information.
 Always fill out the payee line and full, current date on every check you write using ink.
 Be sure to keep your checks in a safe place—not in your purse or wallet, which could be lost or stolen.

 When ordering your checks, limit the amount of information pre-printed on your check.
 You should only include your name and address.
-Any additional information required by a merchant, such as driver’s license number or date of birth, can be written onto the check in ink.
+Any additional information required by a merchant, such as driver’s license number or date of birth, can be written onto the check with ink.
 And of course, you should monitor your bank account activity regularly.

-One last way to reduce the chance of check fraud is reduce your use of checks.
+One last way to reduce the chance of check fraud is reducing your use of checks.
 Enrolling in your credit union or bank’s online payment service, like Georgia’s Own Bill Pay, can help you manage your expenses easily and without the clutter of paper bills.

 Wildcard opponent: mobile payments & digital wallets

 Of course, you should always take precautions with your personal information, even on your phone.
-Using a separate lock codes for your phone and digital wallet app is one way to keep your information safe.
+Using a separate lock code for your phone and digital wallet app is one way to keep your information safe.
 And just like entering your PIN code for your debit card, be sure to watch for prying eyes when unlocking your devices.

 Final thoughts:

-- Both checks and debit cards are safe to use thanks to different methods of fraud protection.
+• Both checks and debit cards are safe to use thanks to different methods of fraud protection.

-- Checks may be better for larger purchases that require a paper trail or for gifts.
+• Checks may be better for larger purchases that require a paper trail or for gifts.

-- Debit cards are better for everyday purchases, like groceries and gas.
+• Debit cards are better for everyday purchases, like groceries and gas.

 Unfortunately, no payment method is 100% fraud-proof.

-There are always going to be times where one payment method is preferable to another, and sometimes paying with a check is inevitable.
+There are always going to be times when one payment method is preferable to another, and sometimes paying with a check is inevitable.
 That doesn’t mean you’re automatically at risk of fraud.
 Stay ahead of hackers or fraudulent charges by being cautious about how and where you share your information and monitoring your transactions through your monthly statements or online banking platform.